siruma/DS-group-project/README.md

   <br>O X O
   <br>X O X

-In this example, the player with marker X would be the winner for getting 3 X's in a row diagonally.
+In the above example, the player with marker X would be the winner for getting 3 X's in a row diagonally.
+The game client itself looks like this:

 <figure>
     <img src="assets/images/tictactoe.png"